 - Changed class standing

 - Prior term debts

 - Flagged by Student Loan Administration: Past due loan debts, required exit interview, etc.

 The "start date" has been established by the federal government as "the 10th day before the official start date for classes).
 Please also remember that our office receives new disbursements on a daily basis throughout the semester, so apply early to ensure your earliest possible receipt of funds.

-The official Refund Policy and Appeal Information is available at:
+The official Refund Policy is available at: